graphaware/neo4j-importer/README.md

 GraphAware Neo4j Importer
 =========================

+## Importer Has Been Retired

+As of April 1st 2017, this module is retiring in favour of [GraphAware Databridge](https://neo4j.com/blog/graphaware-databridge-graph-data-import/).
+This means it will no longer be maintained and released together with new versions of the GraphAware Framework and Neo4j.
+The last compatible Neo4j version is 3.1.0.

+This repository will remain public.

 [![Build Status](https://travis-ci.org/graphaware/neo4j-importer.png)](https://travis-ci.org/graphaware/neo4j-importer) | <a href="http://graphaware.com/products/" target="_blank">Products</a> | Latest Release: 3.1.0.44.3

 GraphAware Importer is a high-performance importer for importing data from any data source to Neo4j.
 It is intended